Tips of the week !

 Tip of the week #17

-As an analyst, we often try to analyse the performance of a segment compared to the rest (for example the performance of the Mobile compared to other devices) … DataMa has just implemented a new feature that does just that! 🤓
+As an analyst, we often try to analyse the performance of a segment compared to the rest (for example the performance of the Mobile compared to other devices) … Datama has just implemented a new feature that does just that! 🤓

 Very practical when you don’t want to open 2 windows on your computer to compare variations between them 😉